 |Average Salary 2021||+4%|

 |Average Salary 2022||+4%|

-Mental Health Counselor salaries in Iceland are on the rise in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 4% higher than those of 2021.
+Salaries for individuals working as Mental Health Counselor in Iceland are on the rise in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

 |Job Title||Average Salary|

 |Adoption Services Director||879,000 ISK||-4%|

 |Alcohol and Drug Counselor||746,000 ISK||-18%|

 |Assistant Instructor||332,000 ISK||-64%|

 |Employment Counselor||815,000 ISK||-11%|

 |Family Youth Worker||264,000 ISK||-71%|